Sell Your Mineral Rights in Haskell County, OK

 Hartshorne Coal / Coalbed Methane

-The Atoka is a deeper, conventional sandstone and shale interval that produces natural gas across the Arkoma Basin.
-It requires more capital to develop than the Hartshorne but can deliver stronger per-well production when geology cooperates.
-Some operators have targeted this zone in Haskell County with vertical and directional wells.
+The Atoka formation is a deeper Pennsylvanian-age target that produces natural gas across the Arkoma Basin.
+It requires more capital to develop than shallower zones, but where it's productive it can deliver meaningful volumes.
+Some of the basin's more established operators have targeted this formation.

 Questions We Hear From Haskell County Owners